LuqmanAH/FormulatrixBootcampB3/ClassDiagramProject - Week3/Deliverables/README.md

 - Game Runner

   - starts game and terminates game based on player
-  - Pertains the board object
+  - Mandatory to have a Game Board
   - Continuously evaluate the pieces position to evaluate the game status
   - Evaluates whether the finished game has a winner or stalemate
+  - Uses the GameStatus enum to define current game state base